-While our eyes share the same basic anatomy, your eyes are unique when it comes to many key measurements.
+While our eyes share the same basic anatomy, each eye is unique when it comes to certain key measurements.
 Before your cataract procedure, the technology behind the LenSx® Laser captures high-resolution images of your eyes.
 These images help your surgeon plan and complete a procedure to exacting specifications not possible with traditional cataract surgery.

 A precise procedure

 The LenSx® Laser system takes real-time video and generates three-dimensional images of your eye to help your surgeon automate and execute the challenging steps of cataract surgery.
 Laser fragmentation helps the surgeon remove the cataract precisely and efficiently while limiting stress to your eye.

 Cataract refractive surgery is designed to help you see the world better

 After laser fragmentation of your lens, your cataract is removed and an artificial replacement lens, or IOL, is inserted to help you see clearly again.
 Many patients experience improved vision after two weeks, and they approach optimal vision between two and four months after their procedure.